ekrresa/ekrresa.com/content/posts/three-ways-to-test-your-localhost-website-on-mobile.md

 ---
-title: Three Ways to Test Your Localhost Website on Mobile
+title: Three Ways to Run Your Localhost Website on Mobile
 tags:
   - localhost
   - 'web development'